Features and Ease of Use

-Maru Internet doesn’t provide support for Python.
-If you wish to use it, you’ll have to look elsewhere.
-You can program with PHP though as the company supports it.
-Maru Internet doesn’t provide a one-click application installer or website builder.
+Maru Internet doesn’t provide support for Python, so if you wish to use it, you’ll have to look elsewhere.
+You can program with PHP, though, as the company supports it.
+Maru Internet doesn’t provide a one-click application installer or website builder either.

 For a database, it provides MariaDB which is a fork of MySQL.
 If you’re already used to MySQL, you shouldn’t have any issues with using MariaDB.
 For management, it provides PHPMyAdmin.

-The company provides only one email address for customers on the SSL plans.
-That’s not enough for anything but a personal brand.
-If you take those plans, have in mind that you’ll have to spend on email hosting from another provider.
+The company provides only one email address for customers on the SSL plans, which isn’t enough for anything but a personal brand.
+If you take one of these plans, have in mind that you’ll have to spend on email hosting from another provider.
 Customers on the Giga plans get between three to ten email addresses.